nicklockwood/SwiftFormat/README.md

 This is not recommended for shared projects however, as different team members using different versions of SwiftFormat may result in noise in the commits as code gets reformatted inconsistently.

-Via Applescript
+Via AppleScript
 ----------------

-To run swiftformat on the frontmost Xcode document (project or workspace) you can use the following applescript:
+To run swiftformat on the frontmost Xcode document (project or workspace) you can use the following AppleScript:

 ```applescript
 tell application "Xcode"